 - extreme swelling or weight gain

-A pregnant woman who experiences any of the above symptoms should see a doctor immediately.
+A pregnant person who experiences any of the above symptoms should see a doctor immediately.

 In many cases, chest pain and discomfort result from relatively harmless issues.
-However, a woman should see a doctor if she has any concerns about her health or that of the fetus.
+However, a pregnant person should see a doctor if they have any concerns about their health or that of the fetus.

 It is important to attend every appointment with a doctor or midwife and to undergo every recommended test.
 These can indicate whether any complications have developed and ensure that the mother and baby are healthy.

-It is also crucial that pregnant women are aware of the symptoms of a heart attack.
-According to the
+It is also crucial that pregnant people are aware of the symptoms of a heart attack.
+These include: